-9521 Setback Requirements
+95209521 Setback Requirements

-- A. Oil and gas sites and associated operations shall not be located within: - 1.
-Fifteen hundred feet (1,500 feet) of the property boundaries of any public school, public park, clinic, hospital, long-term health care facility. - Fifteen hundred feet (1,500 feet) of the property boundaries of any residence or residential zone, as established in this Code, except the residence of the owner of the surface land on which a well might be located and except a residence located on the land which, at the time of the drilling of the well, is under lease to the person drilling the well.
+- A. The surface locations of oOil and gas sites and associated operations facilities and operations shall not be located within: - Fifteen Five hundred feet (1,500 feet) of the property boundaries of any public school, public park, clinic, hospital, long-term health care facility. - Fifteen Five hundred feet (1,500 feet) of the property boundaries of any residence or residential zone, as established in this Code, except the residence of the owner of the surface land on which a well might be located and except a residence located on the land which, at the time of the drilling of the well, is under lease to the person drilling the well. - Five hundred feet (500 feet) of the property boundaries of any the commercially designated zone CN, CA, MU-CS or MU-SB (see Table 1-1), as established by this Code. - 4.
+Fifty feet (50 feet)of any dedicated public street, highway, public walkway, or nearest rail of a railway being used as such, unless the new well is located on an existing drill site and the new well would not present a safety issue or cause conflicts with a right-of-way.

-- 3. Five hundred feet (500 feet) of the property boundaries of any commercially designated zone, as established by this Code. - 4.
-Fifty feet (50 feet) of any dedicated public street, highway, public walkway, or nearest rail of a railway being used as such, unless the new well is located on an existing drill site and the new well would not present a safety issue or cause conflicts with a right-of -way. - B. For all new wells associated with oil and gas production, including injection wells, the Applicant shall provide an area of review (AOR) study, consistent with the requirements of Title 14 California Code of Regulations Section 1724.7, to identify any potential conduits that may allow migration of reservoir fluids outside of the intended zone of injection.
+- B. For all new wells associated with oil and gas production, including injection wells, the Applicant shall provide a copy of then area of an review (AOR) study, consistent with the requirements of Title 14 California Code of Regulations Section 1724.7, as per DOGGR. - P.C.
+For existing oil and gas facilities and operations that do not meet the setback requirements as of the effective date of this ordinance-located within the above listed setbacks, existing equipment acilities and operations that is are not new development is allowed except that the drilling of new wells or re-drilling of more than 1 well per year, is not permitted, to identify any potential conduits that may allow migration of reservoir fluids outside of the intended zone of injection.
 The AOR study shall define setbacks from abandoned wells or include re-abandonment of abandoned wells to minimize conduits.
 Leak testing of all abandoned or re-abandoned wells within the AOR or as designated by the Petroleum Administrator, shall be performed consistent with the standards of Section 9534, and any leaking wells shall be re-abandoned consistent with this ordinance.
 The AOR shall be submitted prior to the Petroleum Administrator's approval of a drilling permit.
 This requirement shall remain effective for all new wells associated with oil and gas production until DOGGR formally adopts an Area of Review (AOR) requirement, at which time the applicant will only be required to demonstrate to the PA (through submittal of appropriate documentation) that it has complied with DOGGR AOR requirements.

-9522 Site Access and Operation
+95219522 Site Access and Operation